Tanya Grace Velasquez, M.A.

 Introduction

-I am currently serving as a co-chair and board member for the Washington State Board for Community and Technical Colleges’ Cross Institutional Faculty of Color Mentoring Program.
-Our work is dedicated to faculty mentoring and caucus work as methods for enhancing faculty retention and supplementing professional development.
-Also, I work with the Office of Equity and Inclusion as a Director of Faculty Engagement and Racial Equity Initiatives to support trainings in anti-racist pedagogy and inclusive teaching.
+My professional contributions include having served as a board member for the Washington State Board for Community and Technical Colleges’ Cross Institutional Faculty of Color Mentoring Program.
+The program is dedicated to faculty mentoring and caucus work as methods for enhancing faculty retention and supplementing professional development.
+Also, I partnered with the Office of Equity and Inclusion as a Director of Faculty Engagement and Racial Equity Initiatives to support trainings in anti-racist pedagogy and inclusive teaching.
+Currently, I am a co-PI for the University of Washington's first AANAPISI grant from the U.S. Dept. of Education.
+Our program is designed to support AAPI and low-income students during their first year of college on the Tacoma campus.
+I am also currently serving as interim Vice Chancellor for the Office of Equity and Inclusion.

 "To teach in a manner that respects and cares for the souls of our students is essential if we are to provide the necessary conditions where learning can most deeply and intimately begin." - bell hooks